myConsciousness/myConsciousness/README.md

 > The easiest way to get started is to simply Fork the official repository.
 You need to know TypeScript but you can write algorithms as you need :)

 github.com/bluesky-soci...

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-22T23:19:20.810Z
->
-> Yea SkyFeed Builder allows you to build filtering rules like Lego blocks.
-But if you need more detailed rules, you need to write code.

----
 <!-- MY-BSKY_TIMELINE:END -->